Just work through the steps below and log on to complete your self-assessment to get your FairActive Award.

 This could be through a Fairtrade tuckshop or perhaps a bakesale.
 Take a look at some of the activities and games that we have such as ideas for event decorations and quiz sheets.

-There are many people that you could invite to speak at your school – your local Fairtrade town group may have somebody who would like to come and speak to pupils or Traidcraft have a speaker network.
+There are many people that you could invite to speak at your school – your local Fairtrade town group may have somebody who would like to come and speak to pupils about Fairtrade.
+Or get in touch with your local Co-op store to see if they have somebody who can talk about Fairtrade in your school or at a parents’ or community event.

 This would involve inviting other schools to come along to a day or an afternoon of Fairtrade activities.
 You can use our schools map to find out which other schools in your area are working towards their Fairtrade Schools Awards.
 If you would like any help with this challenge please let us know at firstname.lastname@example.org.